GitHub-Coding-Challenge/GitHub-Coding-Challenge.github.io/index.md

 Just head over to our [GitHub repo](https://github.com/GitHub-Coding-Challenge/devopsdaysams-actions) and get started with the coding challenges!

-If you're stuck, we'll be at our virtual conference booth of DevOpsDays AMS at the following times:
+If you're stuck, we'll be at our virtual conference booth of DevOpsDays oNLine at the following times:
 11:50-12:10, 12:45-13:00, 14:00 - 14:15 (CET)